GiorgosTagkoulis/katacoda-scenarios/CircleCI_CLI_Tutorial/step3.md

 ## Initialize project

-First we ned to create a directory for our project.
+First we need to create a directory for our project.
 Run the command:

 `mkdir hello-world`{{execute T1}}